Angels’ Trout confirms he’ll play this year with baby on way

 “They’ll be testing every day,” Trout said.
 “I’m not sure about a quarantine, but obviously I’ve got to be there for the newborn, my first one.”

+Trout went 0 for 2 with a strikeout Wednesday night against San Diego.
 The Angels’ home opener is Tuesday against Seattle.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports